Kansas school district closing for two wellness days, giving overwhelmed staff a break - NewsBreak

 “Districts around the nation are seeing employees getting burnt out like never before, and Lansing is no exception,” the district said Tuesday.

 “We realize our staff has been presented with an overwhelming amount of responsibility this school year amid the ongoing pandemic,” Wessel said.
-“We feel it is important to recognize the stress they have been put under and feel the time off will allow them time to rest, recharge, and come back ready to tackle the weeks leading up to winter break.”COVID-19 creates dire US shortage of teachers, school staff
+“We feel it is important to recognize the stress they have been put under and feel the time off will allow them time to rest, recharge, and come back ready to tackle the weeks leading up to winter break.”KDHE reports coronavirus clusters at 45 Kansas schools

 The school district said it will be using two potential snow days to account for the days off.
 If the school district reaches the maximum number of snow days it will make them up before the end of the year.